 Advance Student Supports Through Staff Development...

 Another way to promote student engagement among youth who are chronically absent is to build students' social-emotional skills.
 Students with healthy social-emotional development are better equipped to handle new experiences they encounter in school.
-Community organizations with with schools could be a source of funding for staff development.
+Community organizations partnering with schools could be a source of funding for staff development.